 - No ATM withdrawal fees overseas or in Australia

 - Round-up feature for savings goals

-If you're a fan of the ING Everyday Orange bank account, you'll be are big on convenience and love avoiding fees.
-This account has no ongoing fees and as long as you deposit at least $1,000 a month into your account (from an external bank account, like your salary) and make at least 5 card purchases each month using your ING debit card.
-By satisfying this criteria, you also won't have to pay any ATM fees in Australia or overseas, and you'll even be reimbursed for any external bank ATM fees.
+If you're a fan of the ING Everyday Orange bank account, you'll be big on convenience and love avoiding fees.
+The account has no monthly fee, and as long as you deposit at least $1,000 a month into your account (from an external bank account) and make at least 5 card purchases each month using your ING debit card you also won't have to pay any ATM fees in Australia or overseas, and you'll even be reimbursed for any external bank ATM fees.
 You can also opt-in for the everyday round-up feature, where purchases you make on your card are rounded up to either $1 or $5.
 Then, the remaining dollars and cents are deposited into your chosen ING savings account where they can earn interest.

 What to look for when choosing the best bank account for you

 Fees, accessibility and savings features are some things to consider when choosing a bank account.
 To evaluate each of these, you will want to consider how you are going to be using the account.
 Will it be credited with a regular pay cheque?
 If yes, you may not need to worry about a monthly account keeping fee, as there’s a chance the bank will waive it.
 Although we would definitely recommend checking whether or not the bank does do fee waivers, before opening an account.

 Accessibility is important too, especially if you intend to use this bank account for your everyday transactions.
 Cash users may want access to a wide ATM network, while those who prefer checking their balance online will likely be after a decent internet banking experience.
 A lot of bank accounts also come with useful features to help you save money.
 These can include reminders to transfer money into a linked savings account, a round-up tool and spending insights.

 What will the best bank accounts offer?